 If you want to start a podcast with no audience, you’ve come to the right place.

 In this article, we’ll discuss how you can start a podcast with no audience this year.

 1. Choose a Podcast Topic

 To start a podcast, you need something to talk about.
 Sure, you can start a podcast and talk about anything you want, but it’s typically best to be able to become an expert voice on a topic you enjoy.

 Luckily, you don’t have to be a detective to talk about crime, but you do need to have some background that makes you a qualified source to start building trust with your audience.

-No matter what you choose to podcast about, you should have good knowledge about the niche.
+No matter what you choose to podcast about, you should have good knowledge about the niche and subject matter.
 Of course, the best place to start is with your passions.

 And here are some costly legal mistakes to avoid when starting a podcast with no audience or any other digital business: